 - Always be on time, completely dressed, and ready to begin warm-ups.
 For games, arrive 1 hour prior to game time.
 If you are late for warm-ups, you are late.

 - Take pride in never missing practice and always giving 100%.

 - If you cannot practice, you are still required to be at practice to observe.

-- You will only encourage and offer positive, helpful criticism to your team mates.
-We will not yell at each other, berate each other or make others feel bad, if this occurs playing time will be diminished and the appropriate discipline taken.
+- You will only encourage and offer positive, helpful criticism to your teammates.
+We will not yell at each other, berate each other or make others feel bad if this occurs playing time will be diminished and the appropriate discipline was taken.

 - Sportsmanship is a must!
 We will act appropriately, we will treat the referees and other teams with respect and consideration.
 We will look polished and put together.